Environment and biodiversity

 Ningaloo Region

 The Ningaloo region is recognised as an area of high ecological importance with unique environmental, social and cultural values.
 The Ningaloo Reef is Australia’s largest fringing coral reef, extending across 280 kilometres of coastline between Exmouth and Carnarvon, Western Australia.
 This area is a global biodiversity hotspot and was inscribed on the World Heritage List in 2011.
-Exmouth Gulf has increasingly been seen as critical habitat for humpback whales, dugongs, migratory birds and a range of marine species.
+Exmouth Gulf has increasingly been seen as critical habitat for threatened and migratory whales species (southern right whale and humpback whale), dugongs, migratory shorebirds and a variety of other threatened marine species.
 Woodside has two offshore assets adjacent to the world heritage area being Ngujima-Yin and Pyrenees Floating Production Storage and Offloading (FPSO) facilities.

 Case Study